misonuma/strsum/README.md

 python preprocess_data.py --input_path /path/to/dataframe --output_path /path/to/data
 ```

-Other dataset can be downloaded http://jmcauley.ucsd.edu/data/amazon/
+Other dataset can be downloaded at http://jmcauley.ucsd.edu/data/amazon/
-Set `/path/to/gzip/file` as the path of raw gzip file
+Put raw gzip file at `/path/to/gzip/file`

 #### Training